Filocava99/CubicWorld/README.md

 # CubicWorld

 ## Introduction
 CubicWorld is a prototype of a Minecraft clone built with LWJGL 3 and Kotlin.
-It aims to improve visual effects and the texture quality without compromising the performances.
+It aims to improve both visual effects and texture quality without compromising the performances.
 That project was created as a thesis in Computer Graphics for the faculty of Engineering and Computer Science at the Alma Mater Studiorum University of Bologna.

 ## Current features